Tips to Resolve Conflict Through Better Communication

 When you actively listen, you are fully present and carefully listening to what the other person is saying.
 You must also pay attention to non-verbal cues they may be putting out unconsciously.

 Poor communication can lead to misunderstanding, offence, and resentment.
-When people practice active listening and learn how to communicate their viewpoints better, it becomes much easier to resolve any conflict.
+Be a good listener and learn how to communicate, it becomes much easier to resolve any conflict.
 Listening is one of the most essential core skills in management and when dealing with people as a counsellor or mental health professional.

 Top Conflict Resolution Strategies